30 Fun & Free Things to do in Austin

 If you are a big music fan, South By Southwest has to be on your bucket list.

-While there are heaps of shows in bars and venue spaces, the free activities don’t just center around music so you can hear speakers and eat for free too.
+While there are many shows in bars and venue spaces, the free activities don’t just center around music, so you can hear speakers and eat for free.

-If you are interested in finding out more, read our guide to SXSW for free and where to stay for SX.
+If you want to learn more, read our guide to SXSW for free and where to stay for SX.

 Affordable Accommodation in Austin

-For those on a budget, check out the Days Inn which has rooms for under $100 in summer.
+For those on a budget, check out the Days Inn, which has rooms under $100 in summer.

 Alternatively, consider this 2-bed apartment in East Austin.